-the acceptable environmental conditions as given in IACS recommendation No. 10, for the recommended minimum breaking strength of mooring lines for ships with Equipment Number EN > 2000:
+the acceptable environmental conditions as given in IACS recommendation No. 10, for the recommended ship design minimum breaking load for ships with Equipment Number EN > 2000:

-30 s mean wind speed from any direction (v_W or v_W^ according to IACS recommendation No. 10);

-maximum current speed acting on bow or stern (±10°).
+30 s mean wind speed from any direction (v_W or v_W^ according to IACS recommendation No. 10); maximum current speed acting on bow or stern ($\pm 10^\circ$).